The GR20 will humble anyone willing to tackle it, but the toughest trail in Europe is also the most rewarding, that is, if you come prepared.

 Most hikers start their GR20 adventure in Calenzana, a quaint Mediterranean village complete with olive trees and characteristic rubble scenery.
 Calenzana is a short drive away from Calvi, an accessible and picturesque town on the northern coast.
 I highly recommend you arrive a couple of days early.
 You’ll want plenty of time to marvel at the many citadels and beautiful beachfront surrounding the coastal town.

-Your first day will serve as a warm-up and a great introduction to the Corsica hiking trail as you hike just over 10 kilometers (6 miles).
+The first day of the first half of your trip, the hiking tour of the North Gr20 trail, will serve as a warm-up and a great introduction to the Corsica hiking trail as you hike just over 10 kilometers (6 miles).
 The first stop is Bonifatu, a forested area in the mountains.
 On your way to Bonifatu, you’ll cross rivers and witness incomparable views of the coast and the Balange citadel below.
 The way that we do it, we mostly stay in gîtes along the way.
 The “traditional” trail goes from refuge to refuge, but we choose to diverge slightly and stay in gîtes along the way because we feel it provides a more rich experience.
 Before you reach the gîte (think authentic private rental accomodations), you’ll hike for about four hours and gain 700 meters of elevation.

 Day 2: Hiking GR20 from Bonifatu to Haut Asco